streamnative/examples/cloud/pulsarctl/README.md

 # Usage

-The `pulsarctl` supports users to connect to Pulsar cluster through Token, the example as follows:
+The `pulsarctl` supports to connect to Pulsar cluster through Token, the example as follows:

 ```shell script
 pulsarctl \